ANALYTICS SOLUTIONS2025-12-30

 • US smartphone owners visit over 50 mobile sites every month

-Clearly, the above statistics show that mobiles websites and smartphone apps offer businesses a “direct way” of engaging with potential customers.
-Not only that, these devices because of their pocket size, ease of use, and near-global connectivity have become touchpoints throughout a customer cycle – from finding out about your product or service to buying them to using them and thus engaging with your brand.
+Clearly, the statistics above show that mobile websites and smartphone apps offer businesses a direct way to engage with potential customers.
+Not only that, these devices, because of their pocket size, ease of use, and near-global connectivity, have become touchpoints throughout the customer cycle – from discovering your product or service to buying it to using it, thereby engaging with your brand.

-B2B business marketing and sales teams, constantly on the lookout for newer ways of lead generation, can no longer let the potential mobiles offer to go untapped.
-As an enterprise, your business needs to start paying heed to the influence mobiles had started having on lead generation.
+B2B business marketing and sales teams, constantly on the lookout for newer ways to generate leads, can no longer let the potential of mobile go untapped.
+As an enterprise, your business needs to start paying attention to the influence mobile devices are having on lead generation.

 Here’s a heads-up for marketers:

 • Include mobile in your marketing channels.
 (In fact, make it the centerpiece.)
-You will be surprised to learn how many don’t even today.
+You will be surprised to learn how it doesn’t even today.

-• Measure engagement to know how many of your potential customers are using mobile devices to look at your messages.
-Apply the standard measurement indices for your mobile app – ‘opens’, ‘installs’, and ‘session duration’.
+• Measure engagement to understand how many of your potential customers use mobile devices to view your messages.
+Apply the standard measurement indices for your mobile'app –'‘o'ens’, ‘i'stalls', and ‘session d'ration’.

-• Geo-fencing technology is “a gift from tech heaven” for marketers vis-à-vis mobiles.
+• Geo-fencing technol"gy is “a gift from tech"heaven” for marketers on mIt'se.
 It’s the practice of using GPS or radio frequency identification to define a geographic boundary.
-Using it, a marketer can set up triggers then send a text message or app notification to the lead or customer whenever a mobile device enters or exists this “virtual barrier”.
+Using it, a marketer can set up triggers and then send a text message or app notification to the lead or customer whenever a mobile device enters or exits" this “virtual "barrier”.

 • Deliver a personalized mobile experience by sending timely, location-relevant messages to your customers using geofencing technology.
-This can even be used from your potential customer is browsing the aisles in a store.
+This can even be used if your potential customer is browsing the aisles in a store.

-• Segmentize your mobile leads/customers and even your mobile campaigns by measures like device type, data connectivity, and operating system used.
+• Segmentize your mobile leads/customers, and even your mobile campaigns, by measures such as device type, data connectivity, and operating system.
 Segmentation allows marketers to unlock insights about subsets of users and their behavior.

 Some surveys have shown that as much as one-fourth of online searches take place on mobile devices.
 Ask Google.
-It recently launched Accelerated Mobile Pages (AMP), dedicated to mobile-centric search.
-Google’s VP of Americas Marketing, Lisa Gevelber, in a blog post on ‘How To Build Your Mobile Search Strategy’ has said how it was important for businesses to layout a “mobile-centric search strategy” designed to capture customers when they were conducting a specific type of mobile-centric search.
+It recently launched Accelerated Mobile Pages (AMP), a dedicated platform for mobile-centric search.
+Google’s VP of Americas Marketing, Lisa Gevelber, in a blog post on ‘How To Build Your Mobile Search Strategy’, said it was important for businesses to lay out a mobile-centric search strategy designed to capture customers when they conduct a specific type of mobile-centric search.
 The latter are those search words inputted over 75% of the time on a mobile device.

-Lisa rounded off her post by saying: ….mobile can’t just be a shrunken version of existing online ads and desktop content.
-It really calls for us to think bigger about consumers’ context and intent so that we can cater to mobile-specific situations.
+Lisa rounded off her post by saying: "… can’t just be a shrunken version of existing online ads and desktop content."
+It really calls for us to think more broadly about consumers’ context and intent so that we can cater to mobile-specific situations.

-The key is to provide enough value in your mobile site or app that you attract interest from potential customers and tempt them to call or email you or fill that lead generation form.
+The key is to provide enough value in your mobile site or app to attract potential customers and encourage them to call or email you or fill out that lead-generation form.
 Marketers can use analytics for mobile apps to measure the full value of your app – from discovery to download to conversions.
 They can track user engagement and goal conversions, and the results can be used to tailor the app to build a solid app strategy.
 In short, analytics for mobile apps provides a single-window view of your customer.

 Concerns

 Watch out.
-There are issues with leads generated over mobiles.
-An industry thumb rule is – mobiles give high volume but low-quality leads.
-The problem of spam is centric to this issue.
-Then, of course, you have to deal with other issues like fat fingers (accidental clicking on links), writing mobile-friendly content, and making device-friendly forms.
+There are issues with leads generated via mobile devices.
+An industry thumb rule is: mobiles generate high volume but low-quality leads.
+The problem of spam is central to this issue.
+Then, of course, you have to deal with other problems like fat fingers (accidental clicking on links), writing mobile-friendly content, and making device-friendly forms.